 Manufacturing throughput time is the amount of time required for a product to pass through a manufacturing process, thereby being converted from raw materials into finished goods.
 The concept also applies to the processing of raw materials into a component or sub-assembly.
-The time required for something to pass through a manufacturing process covers the entire period from when it first enters manufacturing until it exits manufacturing - which includes the following:
+The time required for something to pass through a manufacturing process covers the entire period from when it first enters manufacturing until it exits manufacturing - which includes the following time intervals:

 - Processing time.
 This is the time spent transforming raw materials into finished goods.